bulanaputrim/LEDblinkSOS/README.md

 # TsaniaBulan Library

 ## Author
-Tsania Galuh Banggash (22/500322/TK/54834)
+1. Tsania Galuh Banggash (22/500322/TK/54834)
-Bulan Aprilia Putri Murela (22/500326/TK/54834)
+2. Bulan Aprilia Putri Murela (22/500326/TK/54834)

 ## Overview
-The **TsaniaBulan** library provides simple methods to control an LED and send SOS signals using Morse code.
+**TsaniaBulan** library provides simple methods to control an LED toggle and send SOS signals using Morse code.
 This library is designed for use with Arduino and compatible boards.

 ## Installation